-Although women are statistically known to suffer more from mental illnesses like depression when compared to men, men are more likely to commit suicide and struggle with (or die from) drug and alcohol abuse.
+Although women are statistically known to suffer more from mental illness, men are more likely to commit suicide.
+Men are also more likely to struggle with (or die from) drug and alcohol abuse.

 Why?
-There’s one simple answer and it lies in how men see mental illness.
+The answer lies in how men see mental illness.

-Having a mental issue isn’t a sign of weakness.
-Thanks to medical advances, it’s obvious that chemical changes in the brain are linked to mental illnesses.
-In many ways, mental illness is just like diabetes, or any other physical condition
+However, having a mental issue isn’t a sign of weakness.
+In many ways, mental illness is just like diabetes, or any other physical condition.

-A lot of people still see mental health struggles as a lack of personal fortitude so there is a stigma surrounding mental illness.
-With men, there is this extra pressure to always be strong and as a result, a lot of men struggle with admitting they may need help.
+Sadly, many people still see mental health struggles as a lack of personal fortitude.
+As a result, there is a stigma surrounding mental illness and with men, this is worse.
+There is this extra pressure always to be strong so many struggle to admit they need help.

-While there’s a lot of awareness going on today towards reducing stigma and expanding opportunities for mental health support, many men still experience shame and guilt and this could lead to them being less willing to ask for help.
+Many men also experience shame and guilt and this could lead to them being less willing to ask for help.

-So the question is: how do we change men’s perception of seeking help before things get really bad?
+So, how do we change men’s perception of seeking help before things get terrible?
 The answer lies in reducing the stigma and making it okay for any gender to openly discuss their mental health issues.

 Untreated mental health issues can very quickly manifest into physical ailments, especially when people are self-treating with alcohol & other substances.
 We need people to realize that these are medical problems, that there are good treatments available, and that there is hope.